jaklevab/gryzzly/README.md

 Analysis
 --------
 Once the datasets are compiled and the environment is compiled, you can run the notebook to reproduce the paper figures.
 Computations were done on an IntelR XeonR CPU E5-2643 v3 @ 3.40GHz with 40GB RAM.
-The notebook execution took less approximately 40 minutes
+The notebook execution took  approximately 40 minutes.

 ### Citation
 If you use the code, data, or analysis results in this paper, we kindly ask that you cite the paper above as: